ChidumamAmadi-Obi/Smart-Lamp/README.md

   constexpr uint8_t IR_SLEEP = 67;
   constexpr uint8_t IR_INVALID = 255;
 ```
-**3.5** Save this file,your lamp will now respond to your custom remote buttons
+**3.5** Save this file,your lamp will now respond to your custom remote buttons.

 *NOTE: IR:INVALID is a placeholder for "no valid command", leave this as 255 unless you need a special case.
 If your remote sends different bit lengths or protocols, make sure you’re using the correct mode in the IRremote library.*

-**4** Open the SmartLampESP32.ino file with Arduino IDE
+**4** Open the SmartLampESP32.ino file with Arduino IDE.
-**5** Connect sensors and components as shown in the wiring diagram
+**5** Connect sensors and components as shown in the wiring diagram.

 <img width="962" height="727" alt="image" src="https://github.com/user-attachments/assets/4af03bc6-307f-4f97-8daa-f75f5d2b024e" />